dierop/ASTMultimodal/README.md

 - _data_exploration_: First exploration to open the data.
 I created two small zips for dev and test to use in the later experiments

+- _images_to_text_: Create descriptions of the slides for later ussage. the description created follow a structured order.

 ### Baseline

 - _transcription_baseline_: First transcription using presegmented phrases.
     - Test: WER 13.86%, CER 7.19%

-- _esp_trad_baseline_: First traduction to spanish.
+- _esp_trad_baseline_: First translation to spanish.
 0 Shot
     - Test: Bleu: 11.61, comet22 : 0.68

-- _esp_cot_baseline_: Traduction to spanish using chain of thougths.
+- _esp_cot_baseline_: Translation to spanish using chain of thougths.
 0 Shot
     - Test: Bleu: 25.75, comet22 : 0.76

+- _esp_image_text_baseline: Translation using the description of the slides to help.
+0 Shot
+    - Test: Bleu: 0.17, comet22 : 0.22

+- _esp_image_baseline: Translation using slides as context.
+0 Shot
+    - Test: Bleu: 4.86, comet22 : 0.60

 ### Finetune